radekstepan/burnchart/README.md

 ### Extras

+- [ ] show animated lines when drawing the chart
 - [ ] highlight changes from past fetch
 - [ ] In add a project form autocomplete on my username, orgs I am member of and repos I have access to
 - [ ] Someone might create a public repo, add it to the system and switch it to private; need to check repo priviledges at runtime; or when asking for auth, one would choose either public OR public/private, but this could get confusign.